Are you looking for the best SMTP service providers?

 There are many SMTP service providers that allow you to send mass emails, WordPress emails, transactional emails, and more.

-However, each one of them is different in terms of features, pricing, ease of use, number of emails allowed on free plan, and most importantly their track record on deliverability.
+However, each one of them is different in terms of features, pricing, ease of use, number of emails allowed on a free plan, email server uptime, and most importantly their track record on email delivery rate.

-Following are the best SMTP service providers that offer higher deliverability and best set of features.
+Following are the best SMTP service providers that offer higher deliverability and the best set of features.

 SMTP.com is a leading SMTP service provider in the market that is used by over 100,000 businesses worldwide.